venniseho/SDSS_datathon2025/README.md

 12. [License](#-license)

 ## 📖 Overview
 This project builds a **real estate price prediction web application** using a pre-trained machine learning model.
-The goal is to provide an interactive tool for users to estimate property listing prices based on features such as:
+The goal is to provide an interactive tool for users to estimate property listing prices based on the following features:
 - Number of bedrooms
 - Number of bathrooms
 - Maintenance fees
 - Property size category
-- Distance to the nearest subway station (Toronto Transit Commission - TTC)

 ## 📦 Installation
 Before running the project, install the required dependencies: